elgentos/magento2-smile-debug-toolbar-elasticsuite/README.md

 ```
 ## Usage

-This module will automatically add a debug bar to your Magento 2 store.
-You can use this debug bar to inspect Elasticsuite queries and other relevant information.
+This module will add a search tab to the Smile Debug Bar in your Magento 2 store.
+You can use this tab to inspect Elasticsuite queries and other relevant information.

 ## Contributing